juliangut/docker-phpdev/README.md

 nmcli connection modify docker0 connection.zone trusted
 ```

-Restart docker service so it recreates its iptables
+Restart docker service, so it recreates its iptables
 ```
 systemctl restart docker.service
 ```

 ## Extending the image

-The image comes with just the minimum PHP extensions, you most probably will need more
+The image comes with just the minimum PHP extensions, you will most probably need more

+This is an example on extending the image adding extra extensions and composer dependencies

 ```
 FROM juliangut/phpdev:latest